tommasopappa/partial_functions_map/README.md

 ## Overview

+This repository is a **Python reimplementation** of the [original MATLAB Partial Functional Maps (PFM) repository](https://github.com/pitbullil/PFM/tree/master/pfm), based on the foundational paper:

+**[Partial Functional Correspondence](https://arxiv.org/pdf/1506.05274)** by Rodolà et al.

-This repository implements the partial functional maps framework for establishing correspondences between 3D shapes with partial geometry.
-It combines spectral geometric methods with modern deep learning features and classical descriptors to achieve robust shape matching.
+The implementation reproduces the core PFM framework for establishing correspondences between 3D shapes with partial geometry.
+Beyond the original MATLAB implementation (which uses SHOT descriptors), this Python version extends the framework with:
+- **Deep learning-based descriptors**: DINOv2 and DINOv3 (self-supervised vision transformers)
+- **Additional classical descriptors**: FPFH (Fast Point Feature Histograms)
+- **Flexible descriptor combinations**: Different types of descriptors can be freely combined.

+This enables robust and accurate shape matching across various deformation patterns and topological changes.

 ## Implemented Methods